 I’ve taught middle school grammar before.
-Here are a few tricks I developed to make grammar for middle school meaningful.
+Here are a few tricks I developed to make grammar for middle school meaningful, for making grammar exercises for middle school count.

 I taught middle school… six years ago?
 My administration provided a straightforward directive: meet the Common Core Standards.